seanox/aspect-js/manual/en/markup.md

 </article>
 ```

 Example of importing via DataSource-URL.
-If only one URL is specified, the UR
+If only one URL is specified, the URI
 for data and transformation are derived from it.

 ```html